Setting up payroll correctly in any business once you have employees, particularly if you are a small business owner, is a key priority.

 How to choose the right payroll provider

-First of all, you will need to consider how much help you need with your payroll matters and whether you are going to use an accountant or a bureau.
+First of all, you’ll need to consider how much help you need with your payroll matters and whether you’re going to use an accountant or a bureau.

 Some payroll providers can offer you more support if you need it, for example keeping employee records, providing payslips and making payments to HMRC.